amalla4/amalla4.github.io/README.md

 - Managed a WordPress CMS website for cybersecurity news, jobs, education, and cyber forensics labs.
 - Utilized Rapid API hub to integrate various job search APIs.
 Implemented search using PHP for cybersecurity and other IT jobs.
 - Configured and managed WordPress plugins for essential services including RSS feed aggregation, newsletter distribution, and site backup & restore functions.

+### IT Asset Management System
+- Lightweight asset management tool to view, add, remove, and update IT hardware assets.
+- Developed a desktop app UI using Java Swing for a user-friendly interface.
+- Stored the asset information in SQL Server backend database for data integrity and reliability.
+- Integrated Java JDBC for comprehensive CRUD operations.

+### Movie Tracker Web Application
+- Developed a dynamic web application using the MERN stack for tracking watched movies, setting reminders, leaving movie reviews, and searching previously watched movies.
+- Used React.js for all web app components and routing.
+Styled the React components with Tailwind CSS for responsive design.
+- Firebase SDK for user authentication and hosting.
+- Integrated The Movie Database (TMDB) API for real-time data retrieval.

 ## EDUCATION
 ### BA in Computer Science